 but this also is not the best idea as anyone walking behind them instantly has their name and any other info to try to begin a conversation with them

-kids forget their name is on their backpacks for all to see, and sometimes will not even question how a stranger can know their name…which is what leads to the crap that we see on the news all the time sadly
+kids forget their name is on their backpacks for all to see, and sometimes will not even question how a stranger can know their name…which is what leads to the horrible tragedies that we see on the news all the time, sadly.

 The standards of common sense and respect also should be discussed or refreshed as well

-saying please, thank you, excuse me (not with the drawn-out Steve Martin attitude either), and being helpful (depending on conditions obviously!) will get them a lot farther in school (and life) than 'beaking off' to everyone about everything with a bad attitude
+saying please, thank you, excuse me (and NOT with the drawn-out Steve Martin attitude either), and being helpful (depending on the conditions obviously), will get them a lot farther in school (and life) than 'beaking off' to everyone about everything with a bad attitude

-Smiling and being polite can diffuse ANY situation before it starts at any age; and learning the meaning of the word 'NO' (or at least the fact that there ARE consequences to ALL actions), is much easier when you are young
+Smiling and being polite can diffuse almost ANY situation before it starts at any age; and learning the meaning of the word "NO" (or at least the fact that there ARE consequences to ALL actions), is much easier when you are young

-if you don't believe me, look at all the 5-60 year-olds (how sad is THAT age range) that throw drama fits anywhere at anytime to get whatever it is they want, and until they get what they want!
+if you don't believe me, look at all the 2-80 year-olds (how sad is THAT age range!) that throw drama fits anywhere at anytime to get whatever it is they want, and UNTIL they get what they want!

 Parents can ignore their screaming kid on the bus or in a store (just like at home) all they want

-but the other people in the store or on the bus are forming a flash mob and discussing what it WOULD take to straighten out the PARENT asap and end that nonsense once and for all!
+but the other people in the store or on the bus are mentally forming a flash mob/discussing what it WOULD take to straighten out the PARENT asap, and end that nonsense once and for all!
 LOL

-Check out the FREE read of my budgeting book for ways to organize, save time, money, effort and more in ALL things household, food, activities...life in general (also available in English only for FREE download worldwide via your favorite eBook retailer; Amazon charges 0.99 cents US).
+Check out the FREE read of my budgeting book on my site for ways to organize, save time, money, effort and more in ALL things household, food, activities...life in general (also available in English only for FREE download worldwide via your favourite eBook retailer; Amazon charges 0.99 cents US).

-Join my SeeWhatsNew Emailer via the home page button at the top; and get a promo code for a FREE copy of my Awesome Adjustable Meals recipe eBook to learn hundreds of other ways to make your school year and life in general YOUR version of BETTER on YOUR terms!
+Feel free to join my SeeWhatsNew Update Emailer; and get a promo code for a FREE copy of my Awesome Adjustable Meals recipe eBook to learn hundreds of other ways to make your school/work year and life in general YOUR version of BETTER on YOUR terms!

-Have an awesome day, breathe deep, exhale all the stress, worry and dread of these yearly tasks, smile and laugh; as you remember that YOU have CONTROL over it ALL, and a NEW YEAR has just begun!
-MAKE IT WHAT YOU WANT IT TO BE! (baawwahahaha!!)
+Have an awesome day, breathe deep, exhale all the stress, worry and dread of these yearly tasks, smile and laugh; as you remember that YOU have CONTROL over it ALL...and a NEW YEAR has just begun! (baawwahahaha!!)

 Andy B. ;)